 Basic net income per share is computed by dividing income available to common shareholders by the weighted average number of shares outstanding during the year.
 The Company and the Company's wholly-owned subsidiary, Chubu Electric Power Miraiz, have introduced a Performance-Linked Stock Remuneration Plan (BBT: Board Benefit Trust).
-In calculating net income per share, our shares (for the previous consolidated fiscal year: 364,400 shares, for the current consolidated fiscal year: 412,100 shares) held by the trust account for the "Plan" are included in treasury shares, which are deducted in calculating "Weighted average number of common shares."
+In calculating net income per share, our shares (for the previous consolidated fiscal year: 412,100 shares, for the current consolidated fiscal year: 393,125 shares) held by the trust account for the "Plan" are included in treasury shares, which are deducted in calculating "Weighted average number of common shares."
 Cash dividends per share shown for each consolidated fiscal year in the consolidated statements of income represent dividends declared as applicable to the respective year.

-Diluted net income per share for the current consolidated fiscal year is not presented because a net loss per share was recorded, although there are potential dilutive shares due to the conversion of ES-CON JAPAN Ltd., which owns share acquisition rights, into a consolidated subsidiary.
-Net income per share of fully diluted shares for the previous consolidated fiscal year was not presented because there were no potential dilutive shares.
+Diluted net income per share for the previous consolidated fiscal year is not presented because a net loss per share was recorded, although there are potential dilutive shares due to the conversion of ES-CON JAPAN Ltd., which owns share acquisition rights, into a consolidated subsidiary.